TimothyYe/godns/README.md

 #### OVH

 For OVH, you need to provide a Consumerkey, an Appsecret, an Appkey and configure all the domains & subdomains.
-The neeeded values can be obtaines by visting [this site](https://www.ovh.com/auth/api/createToken) Rights should be '\*' on GET, POST and PUT
+The needed values can be obtained by visiting [this site](https://www.ovh.com/auth/api/createToken) Rights should be '\*' on GET, POST and PUT
 More info: [help.ovhcloud.com](https://help.ovhcloud.com/csm/en-gb-api-getting-started-ovhcloud-api?id=kb_article_view&sysparm_article=KB0042784)